Internet2 Research Engagement Team

 Daphne McCanse, Strategic Research Communications Consultant

-Previously, as IT Communications Officer at Indiana University, Daphne directed cross-functional teams and shaped IT strategy, executive communications, and stakeholder engagement as part of the CIO’s executive cabinet.
-She specializes in translating complex technical concepts into accessible narratives that drive partnership, advocacy, and mobilization across researchers, administrators, funders, and the public.
-With formal education in nonprofit management and 501(c)(3) board experience, she also brings strategic planning and organizational development expertise to mission-driven organizations navigating growth and transition.
+Previously, as IT Communications Officer at Indiana University, Daphne directed cross-functional teams and shaped IT strategy, executive communications, and multi-stakeholder engagement as part of the CIO’s executive cabinet.
+She specializes in translating complex technical concepts into accessible narratives that drive partnership. advocacy, and mobilization across researchers, administrators, funders, and policymakers — Her background in nonprofit management and 501(c)(3) governance adds strategic planning and organizational development expertise to mission-driven organizations navigating growth and transition.

 Daphne McCanse smiling for a profile photo.